SSavelyeva/CryoSolver/readme.md

 ### Global installation:

-Before the global installation please execute any example file from the [examples folder]("/examples/") and make sure that the program works properly.
+Before the global installation please execute any example file from the "/CryoSolver-1.0.0/examples/" folder and make sure that the program works properly.
 In case of errors with Refprop please refer to <https://www.nist.gov/srd/refprop> and modify the _refpropfunc.py_.
 In case of installation on OSX or Linux some changes in the Refprop setup can be required.

 The installation can be made from the terminal using the package installer for Python ([pip](https://pip.pypa.io/en/stable/)):